Americus Hotel: 19th century

+20th century

-Following its nineteenth-century success, the old hotel gradually declined.
+Following its 19th century success, the old hotel gradually declined.
 In 1924, Aaron Potruch purchased the hotel's lot from George W. Seagreaves' estate for $500,000.
 Planning on building a new hotel and office building, he cleared the ground and tore down the hotel.
 A month later, however, Potruch was contacted by Albert D. "Bert" Gomery, who suggested that his idea of a new hotel was something of a local joke.
 Over the years, according to press accounts, many new hotels had been proposed but never built.

+During the early 20th century, before automobile use became popular, a stagecoach line, co-owned by Seagraves, was headquartered at the location of the present-day hotel.
+Later renamed as the American Hotel, the hotel expanded to five stories prior to World War I. Used frequently by local salesmen and the traveling public, it became known for its excellent cuisine.

-Gomery, as he was known to his friends, was president of Allentown's Chamber of Commerce in 1925.
-Born in Lehighton, the fifty-year-old businessman had come to the city in 1894.
+Gomery, president of Allentown's Chamber of Commerce, was born in Lehighton and relocated to Allentown in 1894.
 With his brother J. Edgar, he had built the wholesale produce firm of Gomery Brothers into a prosperous company.
-In 1917, Gomery had branched out by purchasing from the Allentown College for Women (later Cedar Crest College) its building at 4th and Turner streets.
-This he converted into the College Hotel.
-But unlike other builders, Gomery was leaving nothing to chance.
-Marshaling the full weight of his business influence, he formed a company with his brother, who was now co-partner with fellow Allentonian John C. Schwartz in Gomery & Schwartz of Philadelphia.
-This partnership was the agent for the Hudson Motor Car Co. in eastern Pennsylvania, New Jersey and Delaware.
-Also included was Allentown National Bank cashier Frank Cressman.
-Along with W.A.
-Gibson of Philadelphia, they created the American Hotel Realty Co.
+In 1917, Gomery had branched out by purchasing a building at 4th and Turner Streets from Cedar Crest College, then known as the Allentown College for Women, and converted it into College Hotel.

+Unlike other builders, Gomery left nothing to chance; marshaling the full weight of his business influence, he formed a company with his brother, who was co-partner with fellow Allentown businessman John C. Schwartz, a partner in the Philadelphia-based firm Gomery & Schwartz.
+The partnership, which also included Allentown National Bank cashier Frank Cressman, was the agent for the Hudson Motor Car Co. in eastern Pennsylvania, New Jersey, and Delaware.
+Along with W. A. Gibson from Philadelphia, they formed the American Hotel Realty Co.